MikaelTornwall/analytica/documentation/architecture.md

 ![database tables](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/databasetables.png?raw=true)

-These two tables are independent, i.e. there is no dependency relationship between these two tables through foreign keys.
+These two tables are independent, i.e. there is no dependency relationship between the two tables through foreign keys.

 Both Account and Event have corresponding classes for saving and retrieving data to and from the SQL database.
 These classes are SQLAccountDao, which implements the AccountDao interface, and SQLEventDao, which implements the EventDao interface.